-As Ontario Regulation 242/08 does not distinguish between confined and unconfined systems, Figures 3A and 3B identify lands within 30 m of the meander belt along the entire extent of Berczy Creek and Bruce Creek within the subject property in order to delineate the limits of occupied Redside Dace habitat.
-This procedure is in accordance with applicable guidelines (TRCA, 2004), and it is our opinion that the findings of this report are in conformance with Ontario Regulation 242/08.
-Figure 5 of the Natural Environment Report/Environmental Impact Study (Beacon, 2016) summarizes environmental constraints relevant to the subject property.
+As Ontario Regulation 242/08 does not distinguish between confined and unconfined systems, Figures 3A and 3B identify lands within 30 m of the meander belt along the entire extent of Berczy Creek and Bruce Creek within the subject property in order to delineate the limits of occupied Redside Dace regulated habitat.
+As the procedures used to delineate the meander belt are in accordance with applicable guidelines (TRCA 2004), and it is our understanding that MNRF considers these procedures as the standard practice for the determination of occupied regulated habitat limits, it is our opinion that the findings of this report are in conformance with Ontario Regulation 242/08.
+Figure 5 of the Natural Environment Report/Environmental Impact Study (Beacon 2017) summarizes environmental constraints relevant to the subject property.